 Thus, the name of neutron stars comes from their composition.
 They are mainly formed by these particles.
 The gravity on these bodies is so strong that there can’t be any mountains.
 It is calculated that the parts that stand out from their surface can have, at most, a height of about 5 centimetres.

 The supernova that gives birth to the neutron star transfers an enormous quantity of energy to this object.
 In consequence, neutron stars rotate onto their axis extremely quick: between 0,1 and 60 rotations per second, and some reach 700 rotations each second.
 They gradually slow down over time.
 The extraordinary magnetic fields that these bodies have produces high-energy light beams from their magnetic poles.
 In the case that one of the poles of the neutron star is aimed at the Earth, the light beams can pass through or next to the Earth, producing the effect of a lighthouse.
 This creates what we name pulsars.

 These light beams are produced in extremely constant and precise time intervals.
 It is such their precision that astronomers are considering using them for spaceflight navigation.

 Neutron stars have extraordinary magnetic fields.
 The magnetic field of the Earth is approximately 1 gauss, and the one of the Sun of some hundred gauss.
 But, the average neutron star has magnetic fields of trillions of gauss.

 Nevertheless, there are neutron stars with a much more powerful magnetic field than the average.
 These types of neutron stars are named magnetars.
 The latter have 1,000 times more powerful magnetic fields than the rest.

-This makes of magnetars the bodies with the most powerful magnetic field of the universe.
+This makes magnetars the bodies with the most powerful magnetic field in the universe.